 I am a huge fan of pork stroganoff, but I’ve never shared my favourite recipe for it – until now!
 I just love this easy peasy take on a classic recipe.
 It includes some of my favourite flavours – pork, mushrooms, garlic, paprika and sour cream!
 It’s definitely one of my all time favourite recipes!

-To make this recipe a little bit healthier I have combined it with brown rice and broccoli – it is still January after all!
+To make this Easy Pork Stroganoff recipe a little bit healthier I have combined it with brown rice and broccoli – it is still January after all!
 If you are going low carb at the moment, just ditch the brown rice completely and serve with extra green veg.

-I have chosen to use pork loin steaks in this recipe, but you can also use pork fillet or medallions if you prefer.
+I have chosen to use pork loin steaks in this Easy Pork Stroganoff recipe, but you can also use pork fillet or medallions if you prefer.
 Either way, there are no bones to worry, making this dish lovely and easy to prepare (and eat!).

-If you are not a fan of pork, try this with beef instead, or if you would prefer a veggie version, increase the quantity of mushrooms and/or use some Quorn or tofu in place of the meat.
+If you are not a fan of pork, try this stroganoff with beef instead, or if you would prefer a veggie version, increase the quantity of mushrooms and/or use some Quorn pieces in place of the meat.